-BOARD UPDATES - The Board should be kept apprised of all drought monitoring and predicted water shortages.
+BOARD UPDATES - The Board should be kept appraised of all drought monitoring and predicted water shortages.
 It is the responsibility of the General Manager to decide the best method for these updates.

 PUBLIC OUTREACH TO ID 97 OWNERS - This updated Drought Action Plan modifies the drought stages and responses referred to in the Improvement District No. 97 Interim Agreement, which sets limits and minimum aesthetic flows in Clear Creek from Jenkinson Lake releases.
-Pursuant to the Interim Agreement, the District has "met and conferred" with the ID 97 interested parties to amend paragraph 10 of the agreement, which now references the modified drought stages and titles used in this updated Drought Action Plan.
+Pursuant to the Interim Agreement, the District needs to "meet and confer" with the ID 97 interested parties to amend paragraph 10 of the agreement, which should now reference the modified drought stages and titles used in this updated Drought Action Plan.